9 Professional Payment Reminder Templates That Always Work (2024)

 Read also: 15 Introduction Email Templates That Work Like A Charm

-Your payment has been due for a period of three months by the time you reach this point.
+Your payment has been due for three months by the time you reach this point.
 The additional time is two months later; the client has one month before the due date to pay the entire amount owed.
 In other words, this is the worst-case scenario.

-You might as well consider the accounts lost and continue if they are this old.
-This requires contacting a collections business you are familiar with and giving them the keys.
+If the accounts are this old, consider them lost and take the following steps accordingly.
+This can involve contacting a debt collection business you are familiar with and giving them the keys.

 But before you do, send the client one last email to remind them of the situation with your account.